New movie starring Kevin Sorbo confronts atheism.

 The Lord may use an NDE to give people a second chance before they’re eternally condemned.
 This could account for life reviews.
 Dr. Moreland speculated, however, that NDEs could be a basis for greater judgment because if God were gracious enough to allow a person to have an NDE, then it’s reasonable to assume He will hold them even more accountable for the additional light they were given.

 Moreland pointed out that John Burke’s book Imagine Heaven explains that life reviews don’t contradict Scripture, as is often suggested, because they don’t match or have the same purpose as the two judgments described in the Bible: the Bema Seat judgment (for rewards) and the Great White Throne judgment (for eternal condemnation).
 Rather, the life review is a warning to repent.
 It’s a highly convicting experience intended to lead one to face and deal with one’s sin.
 In a high percentage of the life review incidents, people report that the ordeal makes them acutely aware of how their words and actions have affected other people, which is in line with the Lord’s desire to bring people to repentance.
+As the Bible states, He is “not willing that any should perish, but that all should come to repentance” (2 Pet.
+3:9 KJV).

 The vast estimated number of NDEs reported point to God’s immense grace.
 According to Moreland, statistical estimates suggest that around 200,000,000 to 300,000,000 people worldwide have experienced an NDE.